 Alternatives to toxic chemicals

-Some companies believe only cleaning products with toxic chemicals can be used at their premises to achieve cleaning standard; this is false.
+Some companies believe only cleaning products with toxic chemicals can be used at their premises to achieve cleaning standards.
+This is false.
 There are alternatives to toxic chemicals that can be used to achieve standards without harming you or the environment.

 A quick recap

-So, to look over, toxic and harmful chemicals are dangerous and harmful when it comes to disposing of toxic products; in both our homes and our workplaces.
+So, to look over, toxic and harmful chemicals are dangerous and harmful when it comes to disposing of toxic products.
+This applies to both our homes and our workplaces.
 I hope this article has given you the urge to dispose of your toxins correctly.
 Doing this will avoid harming yourself and the environment.